thma/thma.github.io/about.md

 ```

 On the other hand, it feels totally wrong.
 Bob Dylan's song is a good example:
-The Lady uttering this phrase seems using it as a kind of magic spell trying to avoid to get hurt by deeper emotions.
+The Lady uttering this phrase seems using it as a kind of magic spell trying to avoid getting hurt by deeper emotions.
-And in doing so, she in turn hurts the people around her.
+But in doing so, she in turn hurts the people who are in love with her.

 So stating "love is a four letter word" is true, but reduces the actual phenomenon to a meaningless sequence of characters
-and does not help explaining anything.
+and does not help to explain anything.
 (This may also be the reason why there are so many songs proclaiming "love is *not* a four letter word".)

 **Lambda is not a four letter word** is true in the same sense: